 Here we investigate the evolution of $\Phi(z)$ in the redshift range $z=10-4$ as predicted by \texttt{dustyGadget} runs computed as:

 where $N_i$ is the number of galaxies in the $i$-th $\rm{Log(M_{\star}/M_\odot)}$ bin and V$_{\rm C} = 50^3$h$^{-3}$~cMpc$^3$ is the simulated comoving volume.
-In each simulated universe, galaxies are extracted from available catalogs at common, fixed redshifts and are selected in the mass interval $\rm{Log(M_{\star}/M_{\odot})} \in [8 - 11]$\footnote{The lower bound of the mass interval is set to properly resolve low mass objects and the upper bound is linked to the simulated volume.}, then binned within 0.2 dex.
+In each simulated universe, galaxies are extracted from available catalogs at common, fixed redshifts and are selected in the mass interval $\rm{Log(M_{\star}/M_{\odot})} \in [8 - 11]$\footnote{The lower bound of the mass interval is set to properly resolve low-mass objects and the upper bound is linked to the size of the simulated volume.}, then binned within 0.2 dex.
 The resulting value in each bin is finally divided by the size of the bin and V$_{\rm C}$.